 48

-What is the IRS Schedule C 1040 form?
+What is the IRS Schedule C 1040 form used for?

 Who needs to file a Schedule C 1040 form?